INSERM-U1141-Neurodiderot/spatial-transcriptome-epilepsy/README.md

 # spatial-transcriptome-epilepsy

 ## About
-This repository contains all scripts to reproduce the results from the paper :
-Paper available in preprint at:
+This repository houses the codes for the spatial transcriptome analyses presented in the study **Spatiotemporal transcriptomic mapping reveals region-specific glial activation and astrocyte subtype shifts in epileptogenesis beyond the hippocampus**.

 ## Summary